stevenpearce2018/couponer/README.md

 # Copyright 2018 Steven Pearce
-<strong> You will need a twilio key to create accounts because the current twilio key is bound to my phone number and a mongoDB connection string.
-All other keys are included for you.</strong>
+<strong> You will need a twilio key, mongodb connection string, and a redis server running locally in order to use this application.</strong>

 <strong> Currently there is an issue with the webpack node modules.
-It runs locally for me fine but will require a bit of googling and installing different webpack versions to compile if you are making a fresh clone. </strong>
+It runs locally for me fine but will require a bit of debugging the webpack versions to compile if you are making a fresh clone. </strong>

-You will need a redis server running locally for the server to compile.

-btest@gmail.com to test buisness owner functionality ctest@gmail.com to test customer functionality
-Both passwords are password.

 1) cd Couponer
 2) npm install